Patrickcob/CodeBreakingTestGame/README.md

 **Minimum:**

-> Windows XP SP2 or Windows Vista
+> Desktop PC or Mac
-2.0+ GHz processor
-2 GB system RAM
-SM3-compatible video card
-3 GB free hard drive space

-**Recommended:**

-> Windows Vista 64 SP2
-2.0+ GHz multi-core processor
-8 GB system RAM
-NVIDIA 8000 series or higher graphics card
-Plenty of HDD space
+Windows 7 64-bit or Mac OS X 10.9.2 or later
+Quad-core Intel or AMD processor, 2.5 GHz or faster NVIDIA GeForce 470 GTX or AMD Radeon 6870 HD series card or higher 8 GB RAM

 ### B. Motivation
 This is a test project to instruct myself in the world of Unreal classes and libraries, the engine and some C++ engineering.
 The project is based on the game [Bulls and Cows](https://en.wikipedia.org/wiki/Bulls_and_Cows "Bulls and Cows").